UP929312/Serenity/assets/documents/project.md

 Serenity is a virtual AI therapist, which can be used to help people with their mental health, and be someone who can aid in the ever-increasing amount of lonely people who currently have no alternative solution.
 It's designed to be as immersive as possible, and to be as human as possible.
 It's also designed to be as accessible as possible, so it can be used by almost anyone, anywhere, at any time.
 Serenity has been specially trained on dozens of transcripts and university level degree slides, meaning she's got plenty of experience to advise with, even more than a traditional therapist.
 She's also constantly learning, so she'll get the newest techniques and information, rather than having 20 year-old knowledge.
 The more she knows about you, the better she can help you and advise you, and she'll check back on tasks she's set you in previous sessions.

+## Is my data safe?

 We don't store any of your data, it's all stored on your device, unaccessible to anyone, so there's no risk of us getting hacked, or your data being stolen or sold.
+Serenity can work better with the more information you provide her with, but it never leaves your device.
+We don't even have access to it, so you can be sure that your data is safe.
+We also cannot be audited for your data from any third party organisation or government, it's completely between you and your profile.

 ## How did you come up with the name?